colecrouter/rarest-achievement/.github/instructions/overview.instructions.md

 ## Tool Calls

+### `context7`

+Included is a builtin tool called `context7`.
+It is a tool that contains _bleeding edge_ documentation for almost any library or framework available.
+It is **highly** recommended you use this tool whenever possible, instead of searching for other code in the project.

 ### `svelte`

 Included is a builtin tool called `svelte`.
 It provides access to the _latest_ Svelte 5 and SvelteKit documentation.
 You are highly encouraged to use this tool whenever working with Svelte or SvelteKit code.

-### `context7`
+### `i18n-json`

-Included is a builtin tool called `context7`.
-It is a tool that contains _bleeding edge_ documentation for almost any library or framework available.
-It is **highly** recommended to use this tool to look up documentation whenever interacting with external libraries or frameworks.
+Included is a custom MCP tool called `i18n-json`.
+It provides direct access to the localization files used in this project.
+You are strongly encouraged to use this tool whenever working with localization files.

 ### Problems